Millions of American Seniors Face Hunger and Isolation Every Day.

 Meals on Wheels Recipient

-WHO IS THE SKAGIT COUNTY COUNCIL ON AGING (SCOA)?
+WHO IS THE SKAGIT COUNTY COUNCIL ON AGING?

-SCOA has partnered with Skagit County since the 1970s to provide funding and administer some of these programs: nutrition, transportation, senior centers.
-SCOA provides a non-profit fund-raising mechanism to assist Skagit County's senior nutrition program.
+Partnering with Skagit County since the 1970s to provide funding and administer programming, SCOA currently provides a mechanism for fundraising to assist Skagit County Meals on Wheels.

 - Provide on-site and delivered hot meals by funding delivery vehicles